GuillaumeDIDIER/Ars-Magica-Characters/Non-Hermetic Grimoire.md

 **See the Boundaries**
 Myrrh 6
 **R**: Per, **D**: Censer, **T**: Ind
 This spell grants a +3 bonus to Second Sight rolls to see regio boundaries and navigate regios.
 Sorcerers use this spell when they're traveling through a regio to see boundaries and to not lose the way.
 Sometimes this spell is learnt at Sun duration, giving the sorcerer more time to navigate the regios.
 *(Base 3, +3 Censer)*

 **Follow the Path of Heroes**
 Myrrh 6
 **R**: Per, **D**: Censer, **T**: Ind
 This spell grants the Premonitions Virtue.
 The character is able to perform the Ability as if he had a score of 4.
-Sorcerers often use this spell in dire situations or before a battle to commune with God and have a glipse of his knowledge.
+Sorcerers often use this spell in dire situations or before a battle to commune with God and have a glimpse of his knowledge.
 *(Base 3, +3 Censer)*

 **Piercing Chant of the Ancient Sorcerer**
 Myrrh 9
 **R**: Per, **D**: Sun, **T**: Ind
 This spell grants Puissant Penetration.
-This spell isn't very common because sorcerer don't usually need high Penetration for their spells, but with the Order of Hermes slowly crawling though the Arabic lands, the Soqotran sorcerers understood its importance.
+This spell isn't very common because sorcerer don't usually need high Penetration for their spells, but with the Order of Hermes slowly crawling through the Arabic lands, the Soqotran sorcerers understood its importance.
 *(Base 3, +6 Sun)*

 **Sight of the Olibanum Traces**